russross/blackfriday/README.md

 *   [markdownfmt](https://github.com/shurcooL/markdownfmt): like gofmt,
     but for markdown.

-*   LaTeX output: renders output as LaTeX.
+*   XML output: renders output as XML2RFCv2.
 This is currently part of the main Blackfriday repository, but may be split into its own project in the future.
-If you are interested in owning and maintaining the LaTeX output component, please be in touch.

-    It renders some basic documents, but is only experimental at this point.
-In particular, it does not do any inline escaping, so input that happens to look like LaTeX code will be passed through without modification.

 Todo
 ----